-The 2009 summer peak forecast for the Power Pool area, as one single entity, of 54,500 MW is based on normal weather, reflects the prevailing economic climate (down-turn), and has a 50% probability of not being exceeded.
-Extreme temperatures have the potential of increasing the coincidental peak by 3,500 MW.
-The Power Pool peak Area Load forecast includes approximately 200 MW of interruptible demand capability and load management.
+The 2009-2010 winter peak forecast for the Power Pool area, as one single entity of 59,000 MW is based on normal weather, reflects the prevailing economic climate (down-turn), and has a 50% probability of not being exceeded.

+The Power Pool area has approximately 575 MW of interruptible demand capability and load management.
 In addition, the load forecast incorporates any benefit (load reduction) associated with demand-side resources, not controlled by the individual utilities.
 Some of the entities within the Power Pool area have specific programs to manage peak issues during extreme conditions.
 Normally these programs are used to meet the entities operating reserve requirements and have no discernable impacts on the projected Power Pool area peak load.

-Under normal weather conditions, the Power Pool area does not anticipate dependence on imports from external areas during summer peak demand periods.
+Under normal weather conditions, the Power Pool area does not anticipate dependence on imports from external areas during winter peak demand periods.
 However, if much lower than normal precipitation were to occur, it may be extremely advantageous to maximize the transfer capabilities from outside the Northwest Power Pool area to reduce reservoir drafts and aid reservoir filling.